Seahawks place starting safety Tedric Thompson on injured reserve

 The move is an unexpected one.
 There had been no previous mention of Thompson having a shoulder injury on any practice report this season.

-Thompson is scheduled to have surgery on a torn labrum, the NFL Networks’ Ian Rapoport reported.

-The news about Thompson follows injuries to safeties Bradley McDougald and Lano Hill earlier this month.
+The news about Thompson follows injuries to safeties Bradley McDougald (back), Lano Hill (elbow) and Quandre Diggs (hamstring) earlier this month.

 McDougald did not play in the Seahawks’ Week 7 loss to Baltimore because of back spasms, snapping his streak of 31 consecutive starts for Seattle.
 In his place, the Seahawks turned to rookie Marquise Blair for his first career start.